Aqua Line (Mumbai Metro): Stations and interchange connections

-There are be 27 stations on the Aqua Line.
+There are 27 stations on the Aqua Line.
 Only the northern terminus, Aarey Depot, is at grade.
 All the other 26 stations are underground.
 Stations are equipped with platform screen doors.

 Under the original plan, there was to be no direct connectivity between the airport and the metro.
 Commuters would have been required to exit the underground stations, return to ground level and cross a road to reach the airport.
 Upon reviewing the plan, Chief Minister Fadnavis directed the MMRC to redesign the stations to provide direct access between the underground and the airport as well as the Mumbai Central railway station.

 Interchanges

 Passenger interchange facilities, connecting to other railway lines, is provided at the following stations: